-An industrial laser rarely works on its own; it’s part of a greater manufacturing process that could involve automation, material handling (i.e. conveyors), operators, and robotics.
-Considering the greater scope – and how the laser will work best in that system – is essential.
+An industrial laser rarely works on its own and is part of a larger manufacturing process that often involves automation, material handling, operators and robotics.
+Considering the greater scope—and how the laser will work best in that system—is essential.

-There may need to be some experimentation done to find the right combination of automated elements to meet your business’s needs.
+Bear in mind, you may need to do some experimentation to find the right combination of automated elements to meet your business’s needs.

 6. Will the system exceed your production needs?

-When making such a significant purchase, a business is making an investment in the future.
-While growth is not certain, that’s ultimately the goal, and you want to be sure your capital investment will not only be able to handle current production needs, but also future production goals.
+By making such a significant purchase, you’re investing in the future.
+While growth is not certain, it is the goal.
+You want to be sure your capital investment will not only handle current production needs, but also support future production goals.

-At the end of the day, a business needs assurances their investment is going to fulfill manufacturing requirements and integrate well into existing systems.
-Not all laser manufacturers offer these assurances and buyers are left to use their best judgement and analysis to determine if it will.
+At the end of the day, you need to know your investment is going to fulfill your manufacturing requirements and integrate well into your existing systems.
+Not all laser manufacturers offer these assurances—leaving you to use your best judgement and analysis.

 As a laser integrator, we’ll work with you to develop customized laser solutions that are built and designed according to your application and integration requirements.
 We call this process Laser-Focused Engineering, which combines best-of-class lasers, application knowledge, cutting-edge machine vision technologies and automated part-handling capabilities.